Fourth television network: Hollywood Premiere Network

 After the scuttling of the plans for PPS, MCA tried again.
 The Hollywood Premiere Network was formed by MCA and Chris-Craft Industries, owner of several major independent stations via their United Television subsidiary.
 With basic cable channels snapping up movie packages, independents looked to making their own programming.
 Hollywood Premiere was originally tested as a two night programming block on United's KCOP and MCA's WWOR before syndicating the programming to other markets.
 The block took three new programs and paired them with the existing Paramount syndicated series Star Trek: The Next Generation; They Came from Outer Space and She-Wolf of London were paired in prime time Tuesday, while Shades of L.A. followed The Next Generation in prime time Wednesday.
 The budget per episodes were estimated at $600,000 less than the network per episode cost at $1 million that the partners claimed.
 The Hollywood Premiere Network began broadcasting on October 9, 1990.
 MCA and Chris-Craft canceled the package after the first season.
 However, MCA TV was shopping the block and its shows at the NATPE January 1991 TV trade show.

+TVS Television Network

+In 1968, then minority owner & vice chairman of the Chicago White Sox, Eddie Einhorn, founded the Television Sports Television Network (or TVS Television Network, for short) to telecast college basketball games to regional networks at a time when the sport was of no interest to the national networks.
+By the 1970s, TVS was producing entertainment programming alongside its sports programming.
+Einhorn eventually sold his interest in TVS to the Corinthian Broadcasting Corporation for $5 million.